alistairknock/Coursera_Capstone/Outdoors spaces - draft report.md

 The box plots show a reasonably high range between upper and lower quartile, which reflects the mixture of urban and rural universities in the UK.
 Some of these plots give a clue to the geography - for instance, harbor/marina has a comparatively low median value, but high upper quartile and outlier markers, because where some harbor facilities exist there are likely to be many more around it due to proximity to the coastline.
 The same pattern can be observed with Art Gallery (cities) and Trail (countryside).

-Finally, we used a histogram to observe the number of universities which have X numbers of venues around them to identify whether the distribution is relatively normal.
-At this point a total count of all venues in all categories is added (i.e. the total number of venues within 5 kilometres of the university which are of the 'positive' type of category listed).
+Finally, we used a histogram to observe the number of universities which have X numbers of positive facilities around them to identify whether the distribution is relatively normal.
+At this point a total count of all positive facilities in all categories is added (i.e. the total number of positive facilities within 5 kilometres of the university which are of the 'positive' type of category listed).
 This gives a way of comparing the relative environment of each university.

 ![histogram showing counts of universities with X positive facilities](https://github.com/alistairknock/Coursera_Capstone/raw/master/os_figure4.PNG)